Park Address: 655 Pauline Blvd, Ann Arbor MI 48103

 Published in Ann Arbor News.
 January 28, 1955

-In 2012, Ann Arbor artist Mary Thiefels, of Tree Town Murals, was commissioned by the Ann Arbor Public Art Commission to transform the 12 pillars of the shelter at Allmendinger Park into a work of art.
+In 2012, Ann Arbor artist Mary Thiefels, of Tree Town Murals, was commissioned by the Ann Arbor Public Art Commission.
+Mary turned the 12 pillars of the shelter at Allmendinger Park into a work of art.
 Called “Nourishing Healthy Seeds,” the work is described as "a neighborhood time capsule mosaic".
-The mural includes contributions from the community, including self-portraits by Slauson Middle School students and more than 50 personal mementos—including coins, photos, dog tags and more—donated by residents.
-Photos of the dedication can be viewed in an archived article by The Ann Arbor News entitled New public-art mosaic dedicated at Allmendinger Park.
+The mural includes contributions from the community, including self-portraits by Slauson Middle School students and personal mementos — such as photos — donated by residents.
+Photos of the dedication can be viewed in an archived article by The Ann Arbor News.